Leptonic probes of Alternative Left-Right Symmetric Models: Lepton flavour Violating Processes

 Numerical values for all relevant nuclear physics inputs appearing in Eq.~\eqref{eq:gammaconv} are available from~\cite{Kitano:2002mt, Heeck:2022wer, Suzuki:1987jf}, and we collect them in Table~\ref{tab:muevalues}.

 In the ALRM and at one loop, $\mu-e$ conversions solely arise from triangle contributions, since any potential box diagram involves joint $W_L$-boson and $H_1^\pm$-boson exchanges and is therefore vanishing.
-Similarly, triangle diagrams exhibiting $W_L$ and $H_1^\pm$ boson exchanges are expected to be negligible, as discussed in a different context in the previous section.
-Therefore, the only relevant Feynman diagrams are those mediated by $W_R$-boson and $H_2^\pm$-boson exchanges. which are shown in Fig.~\ref{fig:crmue}.
-In the following, we mainly focus on $t$-channel photonic exchanges, because diagrams featuring mediation via a heavy neutral gauge boson are suppressed by a massive vector propagator, at least when relatively compared with diagrams including a massless photon propagator.
+The relevant Feynman diagrams are shown in Fig.~\ref{fig:crmue}.
+In the following, we mainly focus on $t$-channel photonic exchanges, because diagrams featuring mediation via a heavy neutral gauge boson are suppressed by a massive vector propagator, at least when compared with diagrams including a massless photon propagator.
 We are thus left to estimate the impact of few remaining diagrams on the Wilson coefficients appearing in the Lagrangian of Eq.~\eqref{eq:Lmue}.

 We perform our computations in the elastic limit, as typical momentum transfers given by $t=(p_{(\mu)}-p_{(e)})^2$ are of the order of $m_\mu^2$.
 In contrast to the computations relevant for $\mu \to e \gamma$ decays that we have addressed in the previous section, the photon appearing in the muon conversion diagrams is off-shell.
 The limit $t\to 0$ can thus be safely taken, especially as $m_\mu^2 \sim 0$ relatively to the large masses of the charged bosons running into the loops.
-In this limit, several Wilson coefficients of Eq.~\eqref{eq:Lmue} are modified by ALRM effects,
+Considering this limit as well as negligible light-heavy neutrino mixing ($V^{\nu N}, V^{N\nu}$); several Wilson coefficients of Eq.~\eqref{eq:Lmue} are modified by ALRM effects,